Eschatologue/CM_wiki/docs/spells/description/d.md

 **Components:** V, S
 **Duration:** Instantaneous

 Choose one creature, object, or magical effect within range.
 Any ongoing spell of level 3 or lower on the target ends.
-For each ongoing spell of level 4 or higher on the target, make an ability check using your spellcasting ability (DC 10 plus that spell’s level).
+For each ongoing spell of level 4 or higher on the target, make an ability check using your spellcasting ability (DC 10 plus that spell's level).
 On a successful check, the spell ends.

-***Using a Higher-Level Spell Slot.*** You automatically end a spell on the target if the spell’s level is equal to or less than the level of the spell slot you use.
+***Using a Higher-Level Spell Slot.*** You automatically end a spell on the target if the spell's level is equal to or less than the level of the spell slot you use.

 ---